Penny Tallents

 About me

-I can provide both open-ended and fixed-term therapy, depending on your needs and circumstances.
-I usually offer once-weekly meetings, and generally work face-to-face as I find this is most effective, but can offer zoom or phone therapy in exceptional circumstances.
+I can provide both open-ended and fixed-term therapy, depending on what you feel you need (or can afford) at the moment.
+I offer once-weekly meetings, usually at the same time and place each week, because that consistency can be a powerful signal to our emotional selves that we are somewhere that feels safe and familiar.
+I generally work face-to-face as I find this is most effective, but can offer zoom or phone therapy in exceptional circumstances - for instance if you have no other way of accessing therapy at the moment.

 Training, qualifications & experience